-As a distributor you may have a minimum order total that you need your customers to purchase.
-Pepperi allows you to enforce this in the cart at the time of the order.
+As a distributor, you may have a minimum order total that you require your customers to purchase.
+Pepperi allows you to enforce this in the cart at checkout.

-If the order total is below the minimum, a notification is displayed or alternatively, the order may be blocked from submission until the minimum amount is reached.
+If the total is below the minimum order, a notification can be displayed and the order can be blocked from submission until the minimum amount is reached.

-As a slight variation on this, if you provide an order discount based on the order total, a notification can be displayed informing the customer that their order is close to the discount eligibility, giving them the option to add more items.
+If you offer a discount based on the order total, a notification can be displayed informing the customer that their order is close to the discount eligibility, giving them the option to add more items.

-Take this example: if you have a 10% discount for all orders above $1000, you can display a notification in the cart for any order submitted between $800-999.
-The notification informs the customer that they are eligible for a discount if they increase their order amount by just a little bit more to reach $1000.
+For example: if you have a 10% discount for orders above $1000, you can display a notification in the cart for any order submitted between $800-999.
+The notification informs the customer that they would be eligible for a discount if they increase their order amount to reach $1000.
 Items can then be added to the order to reach the discount minimum.

 In both cases, the rule may be defined to block the order until the amount is reached or to display a dismissible notification message only.